Frankfort, Indiana

 Frankfort is a city in Clinton County, Indiana, United States.
-The population was 16,422 at the 2010 census.
+It had a population of 16,715 as of the 2020 census.
 The city is the county seat of Clinton County.

 History

 Brothers John, William and Nicholas Pence, previously of Warren County, Ohio, settled on the land on which Frankfort now stands in 1829, having entered it from the government in 1827 and 1828.
 In 1830, the brothers donated 60 acre of the land to the county commissioners, a donation which led to the establishment of the county seat at that site rather than in Jefferson, a community which had also been vying for the honor.
 The new town was named Frankfort at the brothers' request and honors their German great-grandparents' home of Frankfurt am Main.

 The town of Frankfort was laid off on the 60 acre tract by William Douglass, the county agent, and the plat filed on June 8, 1830.
 The original plat consisted of 64 lots in eight blocks surrounding a public square where the courthouse now stands.
 The county board paid contractors Allen & Michael the sum of $20 to erect the first courthouse, a 1 1/2-story temporary structure made of logs hewn from trees that grew on the square and surrounding streets.
 Its replacement was built by contractor John Elder in 1837 and 1838 for $12,000 and operated for 45 years.
 Indianapolis architect George W. Bunting in 1881 designed the third courthouse, a 165 ft tall structure built of Indiana limestone by contractors Farman & Pearce for approximately $200,000.
 Its cornerstone was laid September 2, 1882.

 The youngest elected mayor of Frankfort was Robert Keene at the age of 21 when he took office in January 1922 just one month prior to the fire at Old Stoney on February 24, 1922.
 At the time of the fire, Old Stoney was used as the high school.
 Today, Old Stoney is used as City Hall.

 In addition to Old Stoney, the Christian Ridge Historic District, Clinton County Courthouse, Charles H. and Emma Condon House, Frankfort Commercial Historic District, and South Frankfort Historic District are listed on the National Register of Historic Places.